A Comparative Evaluation of Quantification Methods: Discussion

 Considering the multiclass case, results are qualitatively different.
 Most notably, error scores were significantly higher than in binary quantification.
-Another key difference is that methods such as \emph{DyS}, \emph{MS} or \emph{TSMax}, which have excelled in binary quantification, only showed mediocre performance in the multiclass case.
-By contrast, distribution matching methods that naturally extend to the multiclass setting appeared to work best, although there was no clear best-performing algorithm.
-This appears to indicate that generalizing binary quantification results to the multiclass case via a one-vs.-rest approach is not an optimal strategy for multiclass quantification.
-A reason for this might be buried in the normalization of the results from the one-vs.-rest quantifications, in which small errors in the predictions of individual class prevalences might get amplified.
-Further, we found that, unlike in the binary case, fine-tuning hyperparameters of the underlying base classifiers appears to have a significant positive effect on the quality of the resulting predictions for many of the given quantifiers.
-In particular for the \emph{EM} method, a strong effect could be observed, and with tuned base classifiers this method appeared to clearly outperform the other quantifiers.
-However, compared to the other experimental analyses, we had a relatively small number of only nine multiclass datasets on which we performed this hyperparameter tuning, so we urge being careful about the generalizability of these findings.
+Another key difference is that methods such as \emph{HDy}, \emph{DyS}, \emph{MS} or \emph{TSMax}, which have excelled in binary quantification, only showed mediocre performance in the multiclass case.
+By contrast, distribution matching methods that naturally extend to the multiclass setting appeared to work best, with the \emph{HDx} method appearing to stand out.
+These results indicate that generalizing quantification methods to the multiclass case via a one-vs.-rest approach is not an optimal strategy for multiclass quantification.
+This finding has been taken up and analyzed more deeply recently by \citet{donyavi_mc-sq_2023, donyavi_mc-sq_2024}, who pointed out that this is due a shift in the distributions $P(X|Y)$ which is introduced when binarizing multiclass labels for the one-vs.-rest settings.

-Ultimately, our results indicate that quantification in the multiclass setting is a much harder task than in the binary setting.
-This points to multiclass quantification as a high-potential problem for future research efforts.